marilin99/master_thesis/README.md

 - the input file can have up to 4 channels, but it needs to includes at least 2 channels for the red and green color.

+## Issues

+Create an "Issue" under "Issues" and let's try to fix it.